YukiGasai/obsidian-google-calendar/README.md

 ### CodeBlock

-This plugin adds a custom codeBlock gEvent to insert the Web, Month and day and schedule view inside file.
+This plugin adds a custom codeBlock gEvent to insert the Web, Day, Week, Month, year and schedule view inside file.
 To options are parsed with yaml.
+You can use the settings from the views to copy the configuration as a codeblock.

 #### Parameters